-With the exception of the MySQL Cluster management server (ndb_mgmd), each node that is part of a MySQL Cluster requires a connection string that points to the management server's location.
+With the exception of the NDB Cluster management server (ndb_mgmd), each node that is part of an NDB Cluster requires a connection string that points to the management server's location.
 This connection string is used in establishing a connection to the management server as well as in performing other tasks depending on the node's role in the cluster.
 The syntax for a connection string is as follows:

 node_id is an integer greater than or equal